-The wider Sherwood Forest region is made up of a collection of individual parks and forests.
-Many of these a located just a short distance from The Sherwood Hideaway – so you can easily experience the best the local areas has to offer.
+The wider Sherwood Forest region is made up of a collection of individual parks and forests in Nottinghamshire.
+Many of these a located just a short distance from our Sherwood Forest Lodges – so you can easily experience the best the local areas has to offer.
 Whether you prefer relaxing woodland strolls or adrenaline-fuelled activity, you’re sure to find something for you nearby.

 Thoresby Park, just a short bike ride or walk away from The Sherwood Hideaway, is a lovely place to visit with a range of attractions for all of the family no matter how young or old.
 The extensive grounds cover over 1000 acres of rich unspoilt English countryside, with a range of facilities and attractions open to the public all year round.

 At Thoresby Park enjoy the 2.5km signposted circular walk around the estate that takes in the sights and sounds of the estate including the lovely River Meden and St John’s Church in Perlethorpe.